-If you look at how the components integrate with one another you can see that this is event based.
-Actions can be event objects that get to the Dispatcher, an event bus, which notifies all subscribers, the Stores.
+If you look at how the components integrate with one another you can see that this is event-based.
+Actions can be event objects that get to the Dispatcher, an event bus, which notifies all subscribers, and the Stores.
 As stores update, they emit events for notifying views that something has changed.
 It’s all events under different names to give them context.

 Views consume data from Stores, even multiple Stores if that is the case.
 When they are mounted they subscribe to events published by Stores and when they are unmounted they unsubscribe from them.
 Through these events, the view is able to update itself and reflect the changes in the data exposed by Stores.
 Most if not all SPA libraries or frameworks have component life cycle hooks to do various tasks such as these.